Indrayani River

 The Indrayani River originates in Kurvande village near Lonavla, a hill station in the Sahyadri mountains of Maharashtra, India.
-Fed by rain, it flows east from there to meet the Bhima river, through the Hindu pilgrimage centers of Dehu and Alandi.
+It is a rain-fed river and flows east through the Hindu pilgrimage centers of Dehu and Alandi to meet the Bhima river.
 It follows a course mostly north of the city of Pune.
-It is revered as a holy river and is associated with religious figures such as Sant Tukaram and Dnyaneshwar.
+It is revered as a holy river by Hindus and is associated with Hindu religious figures such as Sant Tukaram and Dnyaneshwar.

-There is a hydroelectric dam called Valvan Dam on the Indrayani at Kamshet.
+There is a hydroelectric dam, the Valvan Dam, on the Indrayani at Kamshet.